Frequently Asked Questions

 Collaboration and community engagement are fundamentals of this project.
 Streamkeepers, Indigenous groups, and neighbours have shaped the design and sustainability principles, building placement, environmental mitigation, and third-party certification.

-The project webpage is updated often and a subscriber-based newsletter has been in place throughout the project.
-Outdoor open houses and tours have been offered throughout the project.
+The project webpage is updated and a subscriber-based newsletter has been in place throughout the project.
 Learn more about the public engagement that has occurred.

 In February 2020, BC Transit established a neighbourhood working group to work closely with the project team and inform broader public engagement opportunities.
 All minutes are available here.